 Breast cancer in trans men

 The impact of high levels of testosterone on breast tissue is unclear.
 Testosterone therapy in trans men alters the composition of breast tissue by reducing the amount of glandular tissue and increasing the amount of fibrous connective tissue (2).
 Some studies suggest that in cis women elevated testosterone increases breast cancer risk (14).
-This is because aromatase (an enzyme found in breast and other tissues) converts testosterone to oestrogen, raising overall oestrogen levels, which increases breast cancer risk.
+This is because aromatase (an enzyme found in the breast and other tissues) converts testosterone to oestrogen, raising overall oestrogen levels, which increases breast cancer risk.

 However, a study of European trans men found taking testosterone reduces oestrogen levels (15).
 The same study found those who have their ovaries removed as part of their gender reassignment also had reduced levels of oestrogen.
 Exposure to lower levels of oestrogen helps reduce breast cancer risk (4).